home-assistant/home-assistant.io/source/_integrations/light.mqtt.markdown

   required: false
   type: string
 hs_state_topic:
   description: "The MQTT topic subscribed to receive color state updates in HS format.
+The expected payload is the hue and saturation values separated by commas, for example, `359.5,100.0`.
   Note: Brightness is received separately in the `brightness_state_topic`."
   required: false
   type: string